DominicTremblay/w2d1-lecture/README.md

 Modules built into Node.js that can be required in our code without installing any external code.

-> Ex: fs, http, util, etc.
+> Ex: fs, http, util, assert, etc.

 ### Local modules